Chronic Pain And Well-Being

 • For those you struggle to do now, is there a way of modifying this activity?
 For example, joining online groups rather than in-person, getting specialist equipment, or only doing the activity for a short amount of time.

-• Strengths.
 Consider what your strengths were in the past and if they still apply now.
 You might find some do and some don’t.
-If you feel in pain it may be difficult to recognise these.
+If you feel in pain, it may be difficult to recognise these.
 If so, consider how a friend would describe you.
 Do you have skills such as being a good listener, creative, or good at problem-solving?

 • Write down how you undertook these roles.
-For example, cooked the evening meals.
+For example, cook the evening meals.

 You may find some of the suggestions in the above section (Losing your sense of identity) useful for building a new sense of purpose.

-There is no surprise that pain often impacts mood.
+There is no surprise that pain often has a major impact on mood.
 It is miserable being in pain, and even more so when it becomes chronic.
 That in itself would be enough to potentially impact your mental health.
-Then on top of this persistent pain are the changes it can bring to your day-to-day life.
+Then, on top of this persistent pain are the changes it can bring to your day-to-day life.
 From social activities and being independent to your sense of identity and purpose.
 That is a lot to be dealing with!

 Chronic pain may bring about feelings of: